gwen-interpreter/gwen/README.md

 automation capability to be mixed in and reused.
-[Meta specifications](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) (also expressed in Gherkin) are used to capture automation bindings and allow you to compose step definitions by mapping 'declarative' steps in features to 'imperative' steps in engines that perform prepdefined operations.
+[Meta specifications](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) (also expressed in Gherkin) are used to capture automation bindings and allow you to compose step definitions by mapping 'declarative' steps in features to 'imperative' steps in engines that perform operations.

 ### Current Status